 Always ask about FRs, since these are not considered VOCs, and may be found in the rug padding foam.
 Alumina trihydrate is commonly used as the flame retardant in carpet tiles.

 Flame Retardants in other Polyurethane Items

 Car seats are unfortunately an unavoidable source of flame retardant.
-To reduce exposure, use a HEPA vacuum as described in the section on cleaning to vacuum the seats and change clothing when you get home.
+To reduce exposure, use a HEPA vacuum as described in the section on cleaning to vacuum the seats.
+Ideally, change clothing when you get home.

 Leather seats might be preferable, depending on if the leather itself was treated.
 Leather, in theory, should reduce the migration of FR out from the foam.